-- EPE has posted an electronic copy of its IRP on EPE's website at www.epelectric.com/company/regulatory/2020-2021-new-mexicointegrated-resource-plan-public-meetings. - Copies are being served electronically to the NMPRC Chairman and Commissioners, General Counsel of the NMPRC, the New Mexico Attorney General and counsel of record and pro se parties in EPE's most recent general rate case, NMPRC Case No. 20-00104-UT, and all active participants in EPE's Public Advisory Group, including NMPRC Staff members who participated in the IRP Public Advisory Group.
+EPE has posted an electronic copy of its amended 2021 IRP on EPE's website at www.epelectric.com/regulatory/2020-2021-new-mexico-integrated-resource-plan-public-meetings.
+A copy is being served electronically to the persons listed on the service list in NMPRC Case No. 21-00242-UT.